 Galvanization is the process of applying a thin layer of zinc to protect steel from corrosion.
 Because zinc is more chemically active than steel, it oxidizes when exposed to air allowing it to serve as a protective coating.
 The process of galvanization requires industrial chemicals and extremely hot temperatures.
 Therefore, only trained professionals should perform galvanization!

-Find Anti-Rust Solutions at Tampa Steel & Supply
+Find Anti-Rust Solutions For Your Stainless Steel at Tampa Steel & Supply

 When it comes to preventing corrosion, protection is key!
 Tampa Steel & Supply has the materials you need to fight against corrosion.
 We offer an extensive selection of paints and coatings, all of which work to reduce corrosion, as well as galvanizing services.
 Call us today to learn more about how to keep your steel rust-free!